Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Discussion

 \section{Discussion}

 The SCM estimator delivers computationally and statistically efficient joint estimation of functional and scalar parameters under constraints and regularization in the presence of high dimensional correlation structures.
-We develop the theoretical framework for efficient statistical inference, and our simulations provide strong evidence of the feasibility of inference in large samples.
+We develop the theoretical framework for efficient statistical inference even as the number of outcomes diverges, and our simulations provide strong evidence of the feasibility of inference in large samples.
 The availability of two parallelization schemas provides a flexible framework for implementation under realistic computational resource constraints.
 The parallel framework provides massive computational gains over previous methods.

-We have suggested that the number of blocks $J$ be chosen to reduce computational burden.
+We have suggested that the number of blocks $J$ be chosen to reduce the computational burden.
 In practice, placing partition edges near possible inflection points reduces the curvature to be captured by the within-block polynomial and may improve model fit.
 A fine partition with larger number of blocks $J$ decreases the computation burden, and can better estimate a complex curve by reducing the variability of the function estimated in each block, but the size of $J$ is limited by the sample size $N$.
 Because asymptotic justifications for basis approximations rely on the remainder terms, i.e. gap between the approximation and true curve, going to $0$, finer partitions with cubic polynomials lead to increased accuracy.
 The optimal choice of blocks ultimately depends on the true functional form of $\bbeta(t)$ and merits further investigation.
 Domain knowledge may also be used to choose the differentiability class of $\widehat{\bbeta}(t)$.
 Though not emphasized in this paper, partial homogeneity due to cyclical $\bbeta(t)$ or differing levels of continuity across partition edges are special cases of the proposed framework.